 There's Felidar Sovereign, for example, which lets you win the game if you have 40 or more life at the beginning of your turn.
 Sanguine Sacrament being at instant speed means that you can cast this card at the end of an opponent's turn.
 It can be a quick and dirty way to gain enough life to let the Sovereign win you the game.
 It's not the only way to win with this card, but it's one of the more popular ones.

-In Commander there's also a popular creature called Rhox Faithmender that doubles any lifegain effect that you may have while he's on the battlefield.
+In EDH, there's also a popular creature called Rhox Faithmender that doubles any lifegain effect that you may have while he's on the battlefield.
 Also, a popular enchantment called Sunbond gives its enchanted creature as many +1/+1 counters as points of life that you gain.
-Sanguine Sacrament definitely belongs in any deck that runs those cards.
+Sanguine Sacrament definitely belongs in any MTG deck that runs those cards.